Thou god see'st me

 The first two plaques have the Dixon, Phillips & Co anchor impressed mark, which appears to have been used from 1839–c1850.
 The second four plaques have the Dixon Co impressed mark, which was likely used from c1851 until the Garrison Pottery closed in 1865.
 The final plaque is typical of the pottery's late production.
 It has pink, rather than copper, lustre edges, and the transfer imprint is weak.

 It appears that Moore's purchased the transfer plates for Dixon's common religious verses, when the Garrison Pottery closed in 1865.
-The first four plaques below, although unmarked, are attributed to Moore's from the late 1860s.
-The fifth (orange) plaque is a form also associated with Moore & Co, and likely 1870s.
-The last plaque is also from around that date, but has a form attributed to Scott's Southwick Pottery.
-It is possible that Moore's and Scott's were both sending plaques to be decorated at Sheepfolds Warehouse during this period.
+The plaques below, although unmarked, are attributed to Moore's from the late 1860s.

 It appears that Moore's purchased the transfer plates for Dixon's common religious verses, when the Garrison Pottery closed in 1865.
-The first four plaques below, although unmarked, are attributed to Moore's from the late 1860s.
-The fifth (orange) plaque is a form also associated with Moore & Co, and likely 1870s.
-The last plaque is also from around that date, but has a form attributed to Scott's Southwick Pottery.
-It is possible that Moore's and Scott's were both sending plaques to be decorated at Sheepfolds Warehouse during this period.
+The plaques below, although unmarked, are attributed to Moore's from the late 1860s.

-Below is a rare example of an orange-lustre plaque with the impress MOORE & CO over the letter M.
+Below is a rare example of the same transfer on a plaque with the impress MOORE & CO over the letter M. Below right, a similar unmarked plaque.
+It is possible that Moore's and Scott's were both sending 'blank' plaques to be decorated at Sheepfolds Warehouse during this period.

 Attributed to Seaham Pottery, and attributed to John Carr, Low Lights Pottery, North Shields

 The first plaque is attributed to Seaham Pottery, c1847; the others to John Carr, North Shields.
 This transfer is very similar to the Dixon 'Thou God' above.
-However, the diagonal shading of the word 'GOD' slopes in the opposite direction (downwards to the left).
+However, the diagonal shading of the word 'GOD' slopes in the opposite direction (downwards to the right).

 Attributed to John Carr, Low Lights Pottery, North Shields